expectopatronm/Paint-by-Numbers-Generator/README.md

 - **Progress frames** mimic a painter’s natural workflow, turning a flat “coloring book” into a logical painting roadmap.
 - **Value tweaks and L\*** values keep near-identical mixes visually distinct.
 - **Wrapped PDF legends** make the guide easy to read at the easel.
+- **Initial Sketch with Grid** helps you transfer proportions and placement like a traditional painter.

 ---